whatwhatwhoa/basicapps/README.md

 This repository contains a minimal React/Vite progressive web app that provides a basic calculator with clipboard utilities.

+👉 If you are browsing this repository on GitHub, you can launch the hosted PWA directly at: https://your-org.github.io/basicapps/

 ## Installation (GitHub workflow)

 1. Clone the repository: